DeveloperMelanie/simpler-code/content/pages/faq/frequently-asked-questions.md

   ### What happens if my email account is hacked?

-  Please reach out to us at [support@simpler.so](mailto:support@simpler.so) if you believe your Simpler account or your email account has been compromised.
+  Please reach out to us at <span class="no-decoration">[support@simpler.so](mailto:support@simpler.so)</div> if you believe your Simpler account or your email account has been compromised.
 We’ll work with you to help protect your account and prevent any risks.

   ### Is Simpler PCI compliant?